sal55/langs/pclang/readme.md

 There is WASM too, another complicated one, supposedly also stack-based, with a syntax that can't make its mind what it wants to me.
 But since it doesn't support an unrestricted `goto`, that's wouldn't work for me.

 My linear, vertically written PCL syntax looks rather like assembly so is not that attractive, but remember this is code for machine processing.

+### Implementing the PCI Interpreter

+This was helped by one or two recent PL threads about making interpeters fast.
+I decided on an approach where most of the interpreter core resides in a single function, within a large `switch` statement.
+(Normally I'd put each handler into a separate function.)

+This switch handles some 400 different cases, an expanded set of the main 130 PCL opcodes.
+Fortunately most are very simple to implement and only take a couple of lines.

+See [pci_exec.m](pci_exec.m).
+The macros at the start were to help when changing the bytecode representation to a more streamlined and more fixed-up data structure, but I might just leave it.
+(PCC will give me native code speed, so why bother?)

+If you build the C version, that doesn't use those `@` equivalenced data structures.
+Strangely the transpiled C, even with `gcc-O3`, is not any faster than my compiler, not using switch, and sometimes slower.

+Maybe the C could be rewritten to use computed goto.
+But look at my `doswitchu` looping switch: one of my compilers (MM5) will implement that using computed goto anyway, and generate the necessary jump tables.
+Using this, PCI runs 40% faster or more.
+(See my [thread] (https://www.reddit.com/r/ProgrammingLanguages/comments/12tgsip/switch_and_computed_goto/?utm_source=share&utm_medium=web2x&context=3) on the subject.)

+(PCI is slow; without that trick it would have been slower.
+As it is, it can beat gcc-O3 for this program, at least when running my transpiled code.)